parmsam/quarto-excalidraw/README.md

 # Excalidraw Extension For Quarto

-Allows you to open up an empty [Excalidraw](https://excalidraw.com/) canvas within your RevealJS presentation.
+Allows you to open up an empty [Excalidraw](https://github.com/excalidraw/excalidraw) canvas within your RevealJS presentation.
+Excalidraw is a virtual whiteboard for sketching hand-drawn like diagrams.
 It is similar to the [built-in chalkboard plugin](https://quarto.org/docs/presentations/revealjs/presenting.html#chalkboard) in Quarto.

 ## Installing